Your Machines are Automated, So Why Aren’t the Machine Safety Guards?

 • oll Forming Machine with robotic transportation between stations

-• Revolving drums, barrels, and containers managed through IIoT systems, like Opti-Vu or Dok-Vu
+• Revolving drums, barrels, and containers managed through Software Solutions, like Smart Data & Analytics or Dock Management Software

 Automated machines requiring manual machine guarding safety processes are counter-intuitive